Pinched Curvature in Heintze Groups of Carnot-type: Metrics on Heintze Groups of Carnot-type

-Observe that $H$--metrics are `admissible' metrics in the sense of Definition~6.5 from Eberlein and Heber \cite{QP}.
-We avoid generalizing this notation to avoid clashing with the definition of an admissible metric as one that induces the Lie topology.
-In particular, $H$--metrics on Heintze groups of Carnot-type based on 2-step groups will lie in the intersection of $QP \cap AM$, again in the sense of \cite{QP}.
+Observe that layered metrics are `admissible' metrics in the sense of Definition~6.5 from Eberlein and Heber \cite{QP}.
+In particular, layered metrics on Heintze groups of Carnot-type based on 2-step groups will lie in the intersection of $QP \cap AM$, again in the sense of \cite{QP}.